cupakromer/rspec-tutorial/README.md

 It is intended primarily for developers new to both testing and RSpec.
 However, any developer using RSpec can still benefit from the content of this tutorial.

+There's lots of information out there on testing Ruby.
+A common question we hear is: _"Which testing framework should I use?"_ At the end of the day, it doesn't really matter.
+Pick what makes you happy.
+Or what your co-workers / programming pairs are most familiar; this will make asking for help easier.
+For us, the tool we enjoy is [RSpec](http://rubygems.org/gems/rspec).
+One reason we enjoy RSpec is how it allows us to use a more natural language when writing our tests.

+The usually follow up question is: _"What do I test and how do I do it?"_ Our goal with this tutorial is to answer these questions.
+Additionally, we hope to provide you with a set of skills and tools that can extend to languages and practices beyond just Ruby and RSpec.

 ## Content Notice